polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/keygen.md

 menmonic phrase, and the SS58 address which can be copied by clicking on the identicon in the top left.

-Then generate an `ed25519` key which will be used by GRANDPA for for block finalization.
+Then generate an `ed25519` key which will be used by GRANDPA for block finalization.
 Again, note the menmonic phrase and ss58 address.

 ## Option 3: Use Pre-Generated Keys